Introduction

 Understanding the Factors Affecting Weed Killer Performance

-- The type of herbicide used
+- The specific herbicide chosen

 The Role of Application Instructions